 Hex is a Pepper and Salt.
 He is a big, lumbering ding-dong.
 As long as you pet him, he's your best friend.
 He may be a working and guarding breed...but nobody told him.

 Murdoch is a Black and Silver.
-The last to join this pack, he is the most adaptable dog of them all.
+The most adaptable dog of them all.
 Never meets an enemy (dog, human or otherwise), and is always trying to please!
 He is willing to work or just to loaf around.